pslib-cz/2022-p2a-mme-pppp-JakesJakub/README.md

 2. In the printing software, set the following parameters:
 - set fill on at least 10%
 - for Part1, add supports for the hook
+- Part2 should be printed laying down
+- for Part3, add supports for the lower cutout

 The printing time is going to take roughly 9 hours. (depending on set parameters, the time may vary)